 To enhance the robustness of our analysis, we initially partitioned our dataset into two categories: internal validation and external validation.
 Subsequently, we divided the dataset to train set and test set using a test size ratio of 0.2.
 This process was undertaken to ensure a rigorous evaluation of the models and to establish a clear distinction between internal and external validation for comprehensive performance assessment.

-– Imputing and normalizing
+Imputing and normalizing

 To address missing values in the dataset we used iterativeimputer from skitlearn library.this method uses iterative prediction for each feature and then impute it considering Multiple Imputation by Chained Equations (MICE) method. for optimal model performance, the dataset underwent normalization using StandardScaler.these preprocessing steps were executed independently for both the training and test sets, ensuring a consistent approach in handling missing values across the experimental sets.

-– Feature selection and sampling
+Feature selection and sampling

 Given the substantial number of features in our dataset (81), we strategically employed the Lasso method for feature selection due to its effectiveness in handling high-dimensional data.
 The Lasso method introduces regularization by adding a penalty term to the linear regression objective function, encouraging sparsity in feature coefficients.
 This approach proved superior to alternative methods, facilitating notable enhancements in our results.
 Through the application of Lasso, we derived a refined dataset that highlighted the most impactful features based on their importance, aiding in dimensionality reduction.
 Subsequently, we ranked and selected the top 40 features for further analysis.